Bi-BitArt/HarvardX-ML-Portfolio/section06_adaboost/Exercise#6.md

 Uses scikit-learn’s AdaBoostClassifier with stumps (max_depth=1) and 9 estimators.

 Easier and more efficient than building AdaBoost from scratch, but conceptually equivalent to what we did manually.

+---
+### Results & Insight

+#### Results

+- Classes: The model successfully mapped the labels into the required form {−1, +1}.

+- Predictions: The ensemble predictions also fall strictly in {−1, +1}, with no zeros, confirming correct sign handling.

+- Sample size: Dataset contains 91 samples with 2 features (latitude, longitude).

+- Accuracy: Raw accuracy = 0.956 (=95.6%).

+---

+#### Insight

+The AdaBoost implementation from scratch is working as intended:

+- Predictions align with the expected label space (−1, +1).

+- No invalid or missing predictions occurred.

+- Even with simple stumps as weak learners, AdaBoost achieved approximately 95% accuracy, proving how reweighting and combining weak models can create a powerful ensemble classifier.